Link by Stripe

 2. Place a Link button on the checkout page.
 Go to Blocks > Buttons > drag Link to the page.

 3. Drag a standard button onto the page near the Link button.
-Add class cc-link-cancel to the button.
+Add class cc-stripe-link-cancel to the button.
 This button is used to cancel Link checkout.

 4. Place a Box element on top of the page near the email address input .
 Give it class cc-stripe-link-email.